 However, that has failed to work on several occasions.
 With that we cannot say for a fact Office 365 has OCR.

 Wondershare PDFelement - PDF Editor is a robust tool which you can use to work on PDF files in creating, formatting, and editing.
 Importantly, you can use PDFelement as the best alternative to Microsoft OCR and effortlessly modify picture files content.

 Let's take you through the manual on how to OCR PDF using the program:

-You can import already created PDF files by clicking on "Open files" or "Create PDF" to make PDF of your documents first.
+You can import already created PDF files by clicking on "Open PDF" or "Create a PDF" to make PDFs of your documents first.
 Follow the on-screen instructions to complete the upload process.

 Once the PDF is uploaded, click the "Tool" tab from the menu bar.
 Again, click "OCR" to set the program to OCR mode.

 On the pop-up window, select "Scan to editable Text".
 Define the language for the extracted PDF content by taping "Change Languages".
-Optionally, customize pages of the extracted content by clicking "Customize Pages".
-When you are done setting all this up click the "OK" button to start to OCR PDF.
+Optionally, customize pages of the extracted contentom the "Page Range" area.
+When you are done setting all this up click the "OK" button to start OCR PDF.

 When the OCR PDF process is completed, the extracted text is displayed in a new window.
 Tap on the "Edit" tab on the top-right menu bar and set up appropriate settings.
 Then start editing and formatted extracted text to your satisfaction.